wbsuh/pubmedchat-sb/README.md

 - Retrieve message list for existing Group Channel (distinguishing sender messages)
 - Typing indicator for User/Bot

-##
+## How to use PUBY
+- Ask for {topics} and PUBY will provide list of unique PMID
+- PMIDs are used to query for Abstract Summaries
+- Can ask to fetch defails about an article (eg. authors)
+- Warning: ***Large Language Models can Hallucinate***

 ## To-Do
 - Seperate login and authentication with Sendbird (backend services like Supabase)
 - Query Group Channel list and display on the left
+- Invite Users to Group Channel
-- Search user messages using Sendbird SDK
+- Search user messages
 - Delivered Indicator
 - UI enhancement (Login page, Avatar)
 - PubMed bot to interact with various sources (web and APIs)